 Let $\cB_{max}$ be the unit ball relative to that norm and set $\cF=\{f_A=\inr{\cdot,A}:A\in \cB_{max}\}$.
 Thus,

-A similar estimator has been studied in \cite{CaiZhou13} for $Y=\inr{A^*,X}+W$, a random vector $X$ that is selected uniformly from the canonical bases of $\R^{p \times q}$, a noise vector $W$ that is either gaussian or sub-exponential noise with independent coordinates, and matrices in $\cB_{max}$ with bounded entries.
+A similar estimator has been studied in \cite{CaiZhou13} for $Y=\inr{A^*,X}+W$, a random vector $X$ that is selected uniformly from the canonical basis of $\R^{p \times q}$, a noise vector $W$ that is either gaussian or sub-exponential with independent coordinates, and matrices in $\cB_{max}$ with uniformly bounded entries.